Skip to content

 KERNEL compulsory gaussian the type of kernel function to be used

-COMPONENTS optional false also calculate the components of the vectors connecting the atoms in the contact matrix
+COMPONENTS optional false also calculate the components of the vector connecting the atoms in the contact matrix

 NOPBC optional false don't use pbc